-Self-Neglect can be a result of:
+Self-neglect can be a result of:

-- ✤ A person's brain injury, dementia or other mental disorder - Obsessive Compulsive Disorder or hoarding disorder - Physical illness which has an effect on abilities, energy levels, attention span, organisational skills or motivation - Reduced motivation as a side effect of medication - ✤ Traumatic life change - Dependency on drugs/alcohol - It can also be unexplained
+- ❖ A person's brain injury, dementia or other mental disorder - Obsessive Compulsive Disorder or hoarding disorder - Physical illness which has an effect on abilities, energy levels, attention span, organisational skills or motivation - Reduced motivation as a side effect of medication - Traumatic life change - Dependency on drugs/alcohol - It can also be unexplained

-(Source: SCIE Safeguarding Adults Webinar on Self-Neglect)
+(Source: SCIE Self-Neglect at a Glance, March 2024)

-Risk Factors
+1.7 Risk Factors

 Self-neglect most often occurs in the elderly, especially in people over the age of 75.
 It can also affect individuals with mental health problems like dementia and long standing alcohol abuse.
-Self-neglect occurs more with social isolation and certain personality characteristics.
-Self-neglect has no preference for religion and it is not yet known if it is hereditary.
-Research undertaken by Lauder & Roxburgh (2012);

-Lee & LoGuudice (2012); Clark, Mankikar & Gray (1975); Macmllan & Shaw (1966)
+Self-neglect has no preference for religion and it is not yet known if it is herediary.
+(Research undertaken by Lauder & Roxburgh (2012); Lee & LoGuudice (2012); Clark, Mankikar & Gray (1975); Macmillan & Shaw (1966))